 - 1. Do not use the collective singular (with a definite article) to refer to groups; use plural instead.
-E.g. not "the reader will notic," but: "readers will notice."
+E.g. not "the reader will notice," but: "readers will notice."
 This not only indicates that not all readers are alike, but enables you to use "they" instead of having to choose between he or she.
-Similarly for the historian, the Nazi, the Jew, the German, etc. This helps to avoid stereotyping. - 2.
-Place apostrophes correctly; do not use an apostrophe for pluralization (unless the word is possessive): One Nazi, two Nazis.
+Similarly for the historian, the Nazi, the Jew, the German, etc. This helps to avoid stereotyping. - Place apostrophes correctly; do not use an apostrophe for pluralization (unless the word is possessive): One Nazi, two Nazis.
 But possessive: That Nazi's gun; that group of Nazis' guns. - 3.
 Capitalization of west/western, east/eastern: only when these are being used to denote the blocs during the Cold War, not when purely geographic. - 4.
-Try to avoid the use of "America" (which can mean 2 continents) when you mean United States. - 5.
-Recently, the convention for spelling antisemitism has changed: no hyphen or capitalization.
-(This recognizes that there is no such thing as Semitism.) - 6.
-Do not use an apostrophe in naming to decades, e.g. "from the 1920s to the 1930s." - 7.
+Try to avoid the use of "America" (which can mean two continents) when you mean United States.
+Try "US". - 5.
+The convention for spelling antisemitism has changed: no hyphen or capitalization (thus not anti-Semitism.
+(This recognizes that there is no such thing as "Semitism.") - 6.
+Do not use an apostrophe in naming to decades, thus: "from the 1920s to the 1930s." - 7.
 Use "who" when referring to people, "that" when referring to things or organizations. - 8.
 The past tense of 'to lead' is spelled led: The leader Moses led his people to the promised land.